Innova (INN) Trading 0% Higher Over Last 7 Days

 According to CryptoCompare, “Innova is a PoW cryptocurrency based on the NeoScrypt algorithm.
 Transactions are confirmed by distributed consensus, and then immutably recorded on the blockchain.
 Click here for Masternode stats from masternodes.online. “

-It is usually not presently possible to purchase alternative cryptocurrencies such as Innova directly using US dollars.
-Investors seeking to trade Innova should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Gemini or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Innova using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Innova directly using US dollars.
+Investors seeking to trade Innova should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Gemini or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Innova using one of the exchanges listed above.

 Receive News & Updates for Innova Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Innova and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.